Robert A. Mandell

-Robert A. "Bobby" Mandell (born 1947) is an American attorney, diplomat and businessman who also served as the United States Ambassador to Luxembourg from 2011 to 2015.
+Robert A. "Bobby" Mandell (born 1947) is an American attorney and businessman who also served as the United States Ambassador to Luxembourg from 2011 to 2015.

 Mandell practiced law before moving into family business in real estate development.
 In addition, he has been active in multiple state and national government bodies, including the Florida Environmental Regulation Commission, the Orlando-Orange County Expressway Authority and the President's Export Council.